jmann277/blog/docs/source/learning/statistical_inference/permutation_test.rst

 In other words, we want to "make it hard" to establish that there is a statistically significant difference between these two subpopulations.

-Therefore, **the null hypothesis of the permutation test asserts that these the difference between these two subpopulations is statistically indinstinguishable from randomly splitting the population into two groups**.
+Therefore, **the null hypothesis of the permutation test asserts that the difference between these two subpopulations is statistically indinstinguishable from randomly splitting the population into two groups**.
 In other words, the designation of whether a sample was in subpopulation A or B were completely